Turns discrete attributes into continuous dummy variables.

 - Divide by number of values: same as above, except that the values are normalized into range 0-1.
 So, our case would give values 0, 0.5 and 1.

-Finally, you can decide what happens with the class if it is discrete.
-Besides leaving it as it is, there are also the options which are available for multinominal attributes, except for those options which split the attribute into more than one attribute - this obviously cannot be supported since you cannot have more than one class attribute.
-Additionally, you can specify a target value; this will transform the class into a continuous attribute with value 1 if the value of the original attribute equals the target and 0 otherwise.
+Define the treatment of class attributes.
+Besides leaving it as it is, there are also a couple of options available for multinominal attributes, except for those options which split the attribute into more than one attribute - this obviously cannot be supported since you cannot have more than one class attribute.

-With value range, you can define the values of the new attributes.
-In the above text we supposed the range from 0 to 1.
+With value range, you can define the values of new attributes.
+In the above text, we supposed the range from 0 to 1.
 You can change it to from -1 to 1.

-If Send automatically is set, the data set is committed on any change.
-Otherwise, you have to press Send data after each change.
+If Apply automatically is ticked, changes are committed automatically.
+Otherwise, you have to press Apply after each change.

-The schema below shows a typical use of this widget: in order to properly plot linear projection of the data, discrete attributes need to be converted to continuous, therefore we put the data through Continuize widget before drawing it.
-Attribute “chest pain” originally had four values and was transformed into three continuous attributes; similar happened to gender, which was transformed into a single attribute gender=female.
+In the second example, we show a typical use of this widget - in order to properly plot the linear projection of the data, discrete attributes need to be converted to continuous ones and that is why we put the data through the Continuize widget before drawing it.
+The attribute “chest pain” originally had four values and was transformed into three continuous attributes; similar happened to gender, which was transformed into a single attribute “gender=female”.